LAEQ/laeq-stats/README.md

 ```

 ### How to use it
-The unit test provides some useful examples (how to use it, what to expect).
+Please check the unit tests for some examples.